 → adjust the Particle Distance, Collision Thickness and Skin Offset to achieve a lower, but still good looking mesh density

-Aim for a particle distance of 15. (check if the Low-Res Garment settings are already sufficient)
+Aim for a particle distance between 10 - 15. (check if the Low-Res Garment settings are already sufficient)

 This might not be applicable for all pattern pieces of the garment.
 For the sake of detail and realism use a lower particle distance of up to ~5 for delicate pattern pieces like tied bows, straps, bands, smaller or thinner pieces.